 A Letter From Western Uganda

-After the trainings, the project will support the establishment of talking compound with themes on the environment in five schools in the sub county.
+After the training, the project will support the establishment of talking compound with themes on the environment in five schools in the sub-county.
 These will remain as visual learning modules for the children.
 The project will also facilitate the establishment of environment/clubs in the five schools that will be responsible for overseeing the project in the respective schools.
 The clubs will be oriented by the patron teachers.

 An Agricultural advisory officer from the sub-county will monitor the project and will be reporting to School patrons.

 This project of fruit trees will contribute to the prevention of soil erosion and desertification.
 This is because the natural water cycle will be restored and groundwater will be brought to the surface by root systems thus restoring water tables (underground water) that will improve moisture in the soil and extend the rainy season.

 The project will also encourage and support schools to transform and economically strengthen the natural environment.